Pruning coupled with learning, ensembles of minimal neural networks, and future of XAI: Why NN pruning?

+Why NN pruning attracts so much attention during so long time?
+Several groups of reasons were formulated by developers: \begin{itemize} \item Improvement the performance of learning algorithms and the resulting NNs to provide faster learning, better generalization abilities, etc. \item New service to users, first of all, explaining decisions on NN and transforming implicit skills of NN into explicit knowledge. \item Simplify structure for cheaper hardware implementations of NN. \end{itemize}

+In particular, pruning was considered as a tool for dealing with overfitting \cite{Sietsma_1991}.
+It is a commonly accepted and well-proved idea in statistics that the number of parameters in the model should be penalised in the process of the model selection.
+There are different forms of the trade-off between the model accuracy (likelihood) and the number of parameters in comparison of models, for example, the Schwarz information criterion, the Akaike information criterion and their generalizations \cite{Ding_2018}.

+Pruning decreases the number of parameters in fitting and, therefore, is proposed as one of the tools for dealing with overfitting among the other tools, like validation--based early stopping rules \cite{Amari_1997}, data augmentation (reviewed by \cite{Shorten_2019}), random perturbation of weights in the curse of learning (with or without averaging of predictions) \cite{gorban1990training,gorban1996neural}, or very popular now dropouts \cite{Srivastava_2014}.
+Special regularization through the loss function can also significantly reduce the effects of overparametrisation.
+The methods of NN growth \cite{Ishikawa1996, Murase_1991, fahlman1990cascade} aim to grow NN without overparametrization instead of reduction of large NN.

+The expectation that pruning accelerates learning is not always true.
+If we take a NN with minimized structure and good performance and start to train it by gradient descent with new initialization of weigh, the training process may be pathologically slow or even unsuccessful \cite{gorban1990training} (of course, this result may depend on the details of the learning algorithm).

+Recent observations show that in deep learning large number of parameters does not cause overfitting, and overparametrized NN have outstanding generalization power, at least, in some cases \cite{berner2021}.
+Therefore, two strategies are possible to prevent overfitting: (i) reduce the number of parameters and (ii) increase the number of parameters.
+This seems paradoxical, but it is in line with current knowledge.
+This is a serious challenge to the mathematical theory of learning.

-The second NN drawback is unreadability: trained NN solves the problem, but we cannot understand this solution.
-This problem can also be solved by the training-pruning process (see, for example, \cite{gorban1996neural}, \cite{gordienko1993construction}, \cite{Ishibuchi}) with the subsequent interpretation of NN structure.
-Detailed description of this three step approach is presented in \cite{Gorban1999Generation} and in this paper.
-A result of this approach is one or more algorithms described in natural language.
-The presence of several different algorithms may be considered as drawback of method but, from the other side, several algorithms can be used to determine the points of difference and plan further data collection (it is reasonable to collect data points in regions where several algorithms produce different answers).
+The second NN drawback is unreadability: trained NN solves the problem, but we cannot understand and explain this solution \cite{Elizondo2005}.
+Explainable AI is needed \cite{Gunning_2019}.
+This problem can also be solved by the training-pruning process (see, for example, the early works by \cite{gorban1996neural, mirkes1998neurocomputer, gordienko1993construction, Ishibuchi} or recent versions by \cite{LiuWu_2019}) with the subsequent interpretation of NN structure.
+Detailed description of this three--step approach is presented in \cite{Gorban1999Generation} and in this paper.